 For example, Harbin designed and officialized not only a flag:

-But also a seal as well, kind of replicating Hong Kong and Macau’s.
+But also a seal as well, inspired by those of Hong Kong and Macau’s.

 Suzhou did it the same year, with a flag and a seal too: